-- The following data must be shown on the certificate confirming that the test has been carried out: - (a) The name of the company applying, type and brand of cloth; - (b) The maximum force at the point of penetration for each sample and their average, and the comparative graphic traces of the test; - (c) The type of dynamometer used, the type and speed of the probe in the test component of its travel, and the conditions of the test (temperature and relative humidity).
+The following data must be shown on the certificate confirming that the test has been carried out:

+- (a) The name of the company applying, type and brand of cloth; - (b) The maximum force at the point of penetration for each sample and their average, and the comparative graphic traces of the test;

-Figure A.1.
+Figure A.4.
 High speed dynamometer for test of cloth resistance to perforation

-Figure A.3.
+Figure A.5.
 Fixing device for test of cloth resistance to perforation